-The frequency of high intensity interval training/HITT workouts should be limited due to an increased risk of overtraining.
-This is due to a combination of increased levels of stress hormones following excessive use of high intensity training, and the high levels of CNS stimulation during these sessions.
-This combination can potentially lead to overtraining and burnout if overused.
+The frequency and volume of HITT workouts needs to be carefully controlled, to reduce the risk of overtraining.
+This is due to a combination of increased levels of stress hormones, and the high levels of CNS stimulation during these sessions.
+If used excessively, this can increase the risk of overtraining.

 It is generally recommended that two HIIT sessions and one tempo/threshold session should be the weekly upper limit, if you are trying to reduce the risk of overtraining.
 In addition you may wish to ensure that at least one of your weekly HIIT sessions is a submaximal session (e.g. 90-95% VO2max).

 High Intensity Interval Training (HIIT) summary:

 - HIIT training is a type of interval training in which intense efforts are alternated with easier recovery periods.